Ry Cooder Sessions

 An Icon of Unsung Session Heroes

-Cooder is a virtuoso on virtually every string instrument, from Mexican tiple to Middle Eastern saz to Hawaiian “slack key” guitar, but is mostly known for his country-blues-style mandolin, electric and acoustic guitar, and slide guitar.
+Cooder plays a variety of string instruments, from Mexican tiple to Middle Eastern saz to Hawaiian “slack key” guitar, but is mostly known for his country-blues-style mandolin, electric and acoustic guitar, and slide guitar.
 Ry played on tracks by a wide variety of popular artists including the Rolling Stones, Arlo Guthrie, Randy Newman, Gordon Lightfoot, Neil Young, Eric Clapton, John Lee Hooker, the Monkees, and the Chieftains.
-He also was briefly a member of Captain Beefheart and his Magic Band and Taj Mahal’s first band, Rising Sons.
+He started out in Los Angeles playing folk music, and in 1966 teamed up with Taj Mahal in the Rising Sons before joining Captain Beefheart and his Magic Band.

 This playlist focuses on Ry Cooder’s session work for others, with slide guitar and mandolin — not his solo work (which should be examined, but not here).
 I’ve picked songs in which he made a considerable creative contribution that you can readily hear.